What is a Waiver Request?

 How to Apply for a Waiver

-You will receive a DocuSign email with a waiver request application.
-If you do not receive the DocuSign waiver request, you can request one by messaging us through your account's Two-Way Communication (TWC), or by mail to:
+You may receive a DocuSign email with a waiver request application.
+If you do not receive the DocuSign waiver request application, you can request one by messaging us through your NY.gov online messaging account, or by mail to:

 NYS Department of Labor